abdv17/bonita-doc/md/customize-living-application-layout.md

 :::

 ::: warning
 Since Bonita BPM 7.3, we have made some changes in the default layout.
-You will have to remove `layout.css` from the page asset to make the following instructions relevant.
+You will have to remove `layout.css` from the page assets to make the following instructions relevant.
 :::

  ## Overview